At Project Ability, we’re committed to protecting and respecting your privacy.

 We may change this Policy from time to time so please check this page occasionally to ensure that you’re happy with any changes.
 By using our website, you’re agreeing to be bound by this Policy.

 Any questions regarding this Policy and our privacy practices should be sent by email to firstname.lastname@example.org or by writing to Project Ability Ltd, 103 Trongate , Glasgow G1 5HD.
 Alternatively, you can telephone 01415522822.

 Who are we?

-We’re Project Ability Ltd; a Glasgow-based visual arts organisation which creates opportunities for people with disabilities and people with mental ill-health to express themselves and achieve their artistic potential.
+We’re Project Ability Ltd; a Glasgow-based visual arts organisation which creates opportunities for people with disabilities and people with lived experience of mental ill health to express themselves and achieve artistic excellence.
 Project Ability Ltd is a registered charity (no. SC005226) and company limited by guarantee (no. 87782).
 The registered address is 103 Trongate Glasgow G1 5HD.

 How do we collect information from you?

 - use our website, for example, if you register to receive one of our newsletters.